My Neighbours The Dumplings

 Liu Xiaomian | Marylebone

 Liu Xiaomian is a street food outfit specialising in the mouth-numbingly spicy cuisine of Chongqing.
-The two chefs behind it, Charlene Liu and Liu Qian, originally hail from the Sichuanese city and have turned a pub basement into one of the best Chinese restaurants in London, pouring their no-holds-barred spicy know-how into dishes like chickpea and minced pork noodles; braised beef; and chilli pig trotters.
+The two chefs behind it, Charlene Liu and Liu Qian, originally hail from the Sichuanese city and have transformed a pub basement into one of the best places for Chinese food in London, pouring their no-holds-barred spicy know-how into dishes like chickpea and minced pork noodles; braised beef; and chilli pig trotters.
 And don’t worry, there’s some very icy desserts to follow.

 A. Wong | Pimlico

 Andrew Wong didn’t particularly want to become a chef.
-He studied at both Oxford and LSE before it fell to him to take the reins of the family business – Chinese restaurant Kym’s, on Wilton Road.
-A decade later, that restaurant is now Wong’s own Michelin starred, critically praise-showered eatery.
-The glorious, showstopper cooking here is the result of Wong’s pilgrimage around China’s many provinces, learning directly from the masters all the tips and tricks of regional specialities.
-The 10-course “Taste of China” tasting menu is a love letter to the country’s many influences, quirks and unique flavour pairings, and to miss it would be a crime.
+He studied at both Oxford and LSE before it fell to him to take the reins of the family business – the longstanding Chinese restaurant Kym’s, on Wilton Road.
+A decade later, that restaurant is now Wong’s own double Michelin starred, critical praise-showered eatery.
+The showstopper cooking here is the result of Wong’s pilgrimage around China’s varied provinces, learning directly from local masters all the tips and tricks of regional specialities.
+The 10-course “Taste of China” tasting menu is a love letter to the country’s many influences, quirks and unique flavour pairings, and – while definitely a ‘special occasion’ meal – is cheaper than plane tickets, at least.

 Hakkasan | Fitzrovia, Mayfair

 Nowhere does high-end Chinese dining quite like Hakkasan.
-Eminently successful, the Fitzrovia original is the first of 11 Hakkasans that have since cropped up around the world – though they’re not quite as ubiquitous as founder Alan Yau’s other venture, Wagamama.
-Hakkasan is a gloss-covered jewel of a restaurant – the atmosphere’s dark and vibey; the cocktails strong and the Cantonese dishes unparalleled in their delicacy.
-There’s a lunch set menu (a reasonable £38), or if you want the full Michelin star experience, head there in the evening for lobster har gau with caviar; the famous Peking duck; or smoked beef ribs with jasmine tea.
+Eminently successful, the Fitzrovia original is the first of 14 Hakkasans that have since cropped up around the world (though they’re not quite as ubiquitous as founder Alan Yau’s other venture, Wagamama).
+Hakkasan is a dazzling jewel of a restaurant – the atmosphere’s dark and vibey, the cocktails strong and the Cantonese dishes unparalleled in their delicacy.
+There’s a Taste of Hakkasan set menu (a reasonable £49), or if you want the full fine dining experience, head there in the evening for lobster har gau with caviar; the famous Peking duck; or smoked beef ribs with jasmine tea.

 Xi’an Impression | Highbury

 An unpretentious local spot that’s one of the best value Chinese restaurants in London.
-Xi’an Impression’s known for its biang biang noodles (Sichuan spicy, ribbon-thick, hand-pulled noods) and Xi’an beef burger with its slow-cooked, spice-infused, Silk Road-whispering meaty juices.
+Xi’an Impression is known for its biang biang noodles (Sichuan spicy, ribbon-thick, hand-pulled noods) and Xi’an beef burger with its slow-cooked, spice-infused, Silk Road-whispering meaty juices.
 The dishes are fiery, unctuous, and messy to eat.
-Roll your sleeves up, accept the fiery sauces running down your chin, and throw any hopes of making a good impression on your date out the window.
+Roll your sleeves up, accept the inevitable sauce running down your chin, and throw any hopes of making a good impression on your date out the window.
 Xi’an Impression’s already got it covered.

 Ensuring that veggies don’t have to miss out on the joys of Chinese cooking, Tofu Vegan offers a sprawling menu of entirely plant-based dishes.
 They range from the vegetable-focussed to takes on meaty classics with (genuinely delicious) substitutes – and of course, the tofu here seriously hits the mark.
 Don’t skip it.